Chidoski101/alx-low_level_programming/0x01-variables_if_else_while/README.md

 file 1-last_digit.c is a program that assigns random number to the variable n each time it is executed. file 2-print_alphabet is a program that prints the alphabet in lowercase, followed by a new line. file 2-print_alphabet is a program that prints the alphabet in lowercase, followed by a new line.
+File 4-print-alphabt.c is a program that prints the alphabet in lowercase, followed by a new line.